 Why Nowra property trends showcase Shoalhaven’s appeal

-A gloss over Nowra property trends reveals a bigger story about the Shoalhaven region.
+A quick look at Nowra property trends reveal a bigger story about the whole Shoalhaven region.
 A story about how the region has grown into one of regional NSW’s thriving regional centres.

 Nowra’s property trends highlight excellent value given its proximity to major urban centres, tourist hotspots and strong industry centres.

-Nowra sits as the hub for the City of Shoalhaven.
+Nowra is the hub for the City of Shoalhaven.
 It’s a bustling region of thriving towns straddling the lower reaches of the Shoalhaven River.

 With the area known for tourism, dairy farming and a large navy base, there are plenty of reasons why people have moved here in recent years.
-So what do Nowra property trends reveal for the greater Shoalhaven region?
+So what do Nowra property trends reveal for someone looking to invest in property?

 City of Shoalhaven profile

-The City of Shoalhaven is not a city.
+Say it quietly, but the City of Shoalhaven isn’t actually a city.
 Instead, it became an area formed between the merger of several smaller towns and boroughs.
-Since the region was founded in 1949, the population has skyrocketed to over 100,000 people.
-This makes it one of the larger regional areas of New South Wales.
+Since the region was founded in 1949, the population has skyrocketed to more than 100,000 people, making it one of the larger regional areas in New South Wales.

-Most of the main activity of the Shoalhaven region is found in the town of Nowra.
-Nowra has grown tremendously in recent years starting as a small dairy town.
+Most of the activity of the Shoalhaven region is found in the town of Nowra.
+This town has grown tremendously in recent years starting as a small dairy town.
 However, its popularity as a tourism hub and increasing presence for new industries has seen the city grow to a population of 33,000.
 It also has excellent links to Sydney and Canberra by road and rail.

 Shoalhaven Key Details